needle-tools/needle-engine-support/documentation/getting-started/index.md

 <img src="/imgs/threejs-logo.webp" style="max-height:70px;" />

-## Needle Engine without Editor Integration
+## Needle Engine for three.js

 You can work directly with Needle Engine without using any Integration.
-Needle Engine uses [three.js](https://threejs.org/) as scene graph and rendering backend, so all functionality from three.js is available in Needle as well.
+Needle Engine uses [three.js](https://threejs.org/) as scene graph and rendering library, so all functionality from three.js is available in Needle as well.

 You can install Needle Engine from `npm` by running:
 <br/>